-.06 Under § 1.62-2(c), a reimbursement or other expense allowance arrangement satisfies the requirements of § 62(c) if it meets the requirements of business connection, substantiation, and returning amounts in excess of expenses as specified in the regulations.
+.08 Under § 1.62-2(c), a reimbursement or other expense allowance arrangement satisfies the requirements of § 62(c) if it meets the requirements of business connection, substantiation, and returning amounts in excess of expenses.
 If an arrangement meets these requirements, all amounts paid under the arrangement are treated as paid under an accountable plan and are excluded from income and wages.
 If an arrangement does not meet one or more of these requirements, all amounts paid under the arrangement are treated as paid under a nonaccountable plan and are included in the employee's gross income, must be reported as wages or compensation on the employee's Form W-2, and are subject to the withholding and payment of employment taxes.
-Section 1.62-2(e)(2) provides that substantiation of certain business expenses in accordance with rules prescribed under § 1.274-5(g) are treated as substantiation of the amount of the expenses for purposes of § 1.62-2.
-Under § 1.62-2(f)(2), the Commissioner may prescribe rules under which an arrangement providing mileage allowances is treated as satisfying the requirement of returning amounts in excess of expenses, even though the employee is not required to return the portion of the allowance for miles of travel substantiated, if the allowance is reasonably calculated not to exceed the amount of the employee's expenses and the employee is required to return the portion of the allowance for miles of travel not substantiated.

-.07 Section 1.62-2(h)(2)(i)(B) provides that if a payor pays a mileage allowance under an arrangement that meets the requirements of § 1.62-2(c)(1), the portion, if any, of the allowance that relates to miles of travel substantiated in accordance with § 1.62-2(e), that exceeds the amount of the employee's expenses deemed substantiated for the travel pursuant to rules prescribed under § 274(d) and § 1.274-5(g), and that the employee is not required to return, is subject to withholding and payment of employment taxes.
-See §§ 31.3121(a)-3, 31.3231(e)-1(a)(5), 31.3306(b)-2, and 31.3401(a)-4 of the
+.09 Section 1.62-2(e)(2) provides that the amount of a business expense substantiated under § 1.274-5(g) is treated as substantiated for purposes of § 1.62-2.

-Employment Tax Regulations.
+.10 Under § 1.62-2(f)(2), the Commissioner may prescribe rules for treating an arrangement providing mileage allowances as satisfying the requirement of returning amounts in excess of expenses if the arrangement requires the employee to return amounts that relate to unsubstantiated travel miles, even if the employee is not required to return the portion of the allowance for substantiated travel miles that exceeds the deemed substantiated amount for those miles.
+The allowance must be reasonably calculated not to exceed the amount of the employee's expenses and the employee must be required to return within a reasonable period (as defined in § 1.62-2(g)) any portion of the allowance that relates to unsubstantiated travel miles.
+Under § 1.62-2(h)(2)(i)(B), the portion of an allowance that relates to substantiated travel miles but exceeds the substantiated amount for those miles, and that the employee is not required to return, is subject to withholding and payment of employment taxes.
+See §§ 31.3121(a)-3, 31.3231(e)-1(a)(5), 31.3306(b)-2, and 31.3401(a)-4 of the Employment Tax Regulations.